chowdhurysujan71/finbrain-backup--25th-Sep-2025/replit.md

 ## System Architecture

 ### Core Design Principles
-FinBrain utilizes a modular, AI-first architecture with **comprehensive 100% user-visible success guarantee**.
+finbrain utilizes a modular, AI-first architecture with **comprehensive 100% user-visible success guarantee**.
 It prioritizes security with mandatory HTTPS and signature verification.
 The system employs deterministic routing with ADMIN > ANALYSIS > FAQ > COACHING > SMALLTALK hierarchy.
 A "never-empty" AI contract ensures zero blank responses.
 Complete bilingual support (English + Bengali) with advanced Unicode normalization and Bengali digit conversion is implemented.

 ### PCA (Precision Capture & Audit) System
 The PCA system is in Full Production Active mode, ensuring audit transparency and high-confidence auto-application of expenses (≥85% confidence).
 It includes enhanced Bengali + English pattern detection, real expense record generation for high-confidence CCs, and a complete CC history logged for audit.
 Performance is optimized with a P95 latency of 0.0ms and comprehensive caching.
 The Clarifier Flow achieves a 20.8% optimal ask rate with 100% decision accuracy.
 Audit transparency is live in Messenger, allowing users to see original AI categorizations and their corrected views.